No. 53: Don Drysdale

 Ginger almost snaps.

 The fact that Drysdale didn’t take himself too seriously and made him relatable could be found in all sorts of TV appearances.
+Like the commercial for Vitalis hair tonic, playing off the suspicions that he loaded baseballs with greasy fingers.

 Season Two of “The Brady Bunch,” in September of 1970: Don Drysdale comes to the Brady home to set Greg (Barry Williams, left) straight on the life of a ballplayer in an episode called “The Dropout.”
 With dad Mike (Robert Reed, second from right) and sons Peter (Christopher Knight) and Bobby (Mike Lookinland).
 (Photo by ABC Photo Archives/Disney General Entertainment Content via Getty Images)

-Kids in the ’60s always thought there could be a chance meeting with Drysdale.
-He appeared as himself on “Leave It To Beaver” (the Beaver just called him up in the Dodgers’ clubhouse) or “The Donna Reed Show” (her son had him as a coach) or, after his pitching days were over, on “The Brady Bunch” (he just showed up at the house with lessons to pass on).
-Drysdale also played himself in “Lucas Tanner” and “The Greatest American Hero.”
+He appeared as himself on “Leave It To Beaver” — the Beaver just called him up in the Dodgers’ clubhouse –He was on “The Donna Reed Show” (her son had him as a coach) and, after his pitching days were over, he came on “The Brady Bunch” (just showing up at the house with lessons to pass on).

-He had his own “Dugout” restaurant in Van Nuys, on Oxnard Street, as well as one in Anaheim.
+Drysdale’s popularity spread to his own “Dugout” restaurant in Van Nuys, on Oxnard Street, as well as one in Anaheim.
 He had another place in Hawaii called “Club 53,” on the Big Island of Kona, and “The Whalers Pub” in Lahaina in Maui.

 He owned race horses, and Willie Shoemaker won aboard one of his thoroughbreds.

-Drysdale never thought of himself as a baseball player, let alone a pitcher, growing up in the idealistic San Fernando Valley.
+Drysdale never thought of himself as much of a baseball player, let alone a pitcher, growing up in the idealistic San Fernando Valley.
+Between his junior and senior years of high school, Drysdale gravitated to positions like second base, first base and emergency catcher on the Van Nuys Post 193 American Legion team.

-Between his junior and senior year of high school, Drysdale found himself more as a second baseman, first baseman and emergency catcher on the Van Nuys Post 193 American Legion team.
-The squad was coached by his dad, Scotty — who had a brief career as a pitcher in the Pacific Coast League’s Los Angeles Angels’ system in the 1930s and was now a repair supervisor for Pacific Telephone.
+The squad was coached by his dad, Scotty — who had a brief career as a pitcher in the Pacific Coast League’s Los Angeles Angels’ system in the 1930s and became a repair supervisor for Pacific Telephone.

 Roger Grabenstein, president of the Valley Ephebians high school honor society, is joined by classmates in a door-to-door campaign for passage of a school bond proposal on April 4, 1955.
 (Valley Times photo collection of the Los Angeles Public Libary archives)

-“I never gave pitching a thought,” Drysdale wrote in his autobiography.
+“I never gave pitching a thought,” Drysdale wrote in his autobiography about pitching.
 “My dad must have seen something in me.
 I remember him telling me that I wasn’t fast enough to play any position in the field other than catcher, and I don’t think he was too excited about me playing there.
 Dad had seen me throw casually during batting practice or playing catch, so he gave me the ball.
 All he told me was, ‘Don’t get cute and throw strikes.’”

 Drysdale beat the North Hollywood team with a complete game.

-Scott Drysdale saw Goldie Holt, a Dodgers scout sitting in the stands, and introduced them.
+It happened that Scott Drysdale saw Goldie Holt, a Dodgers scout sitting in the stands, and introduced them.
 Holt asked if he could see Don pitch for him a couple days later.

 “If I threw 100 pitches, there must have been 85 strikes,” Drysdale recalled.
 “Everything clicked.
 I had no idea what was going on.”

 That led him to playing on what was called a Brooklyn Dodgers Junior team, which at that time included future Dodgers pitcher Larry Sherry and his brother Norm, a catcher.
 There was also a scrapping infielder named George Anderson, better known as Sparky.
-All three were out of Fairfax High in L.A. and would make it to the Dodgers’ Class-C team in Santa Barbara as teenagers.
+Those were out of Fairfax High in L.A. and would make it to the Dodgers’ Class-C team in Santa Barbara as teenagers.

 Van Nuys High has named its baseball facility “Don Drysdale Memorial Field.”